 Since its inception in 2001, Altemar has been delivering ecological and environmental services to a broad range of clients.
 Operational areas include: residential; infrastructural; renewable; oil & gas; private industry; Local Authorities; EC projects; and, State/semi-State Departments.
-Bryan Deegan, the managing director of Altemar, is an Environmental Scientist and Marine Biologist with 26 years' experience working in Irish terrestrial and aquatic environments, providing services to the State, Semi-State and industry.
+Bryan Deegan, the managing director of Altemar, is an Environmental Scientist and Marine Biologist with 27 years' experience working in Irish terrestrial and aquatic environments, providing services to the State, Semi-State and industry.
 He is currently contracted to Inland Fisheries Ireland as the sole "External Expert" to environmentally assess internal and external projects.
 He is also chair of an internal IFI working group on environmental assessment.
 Bryan Deegan (MCIEEM) holds a MSc in Environmental Science, BSc (Hons.) in Applied Marine Biology, NCEA National Diploma in Applied Aquatic Science and a NCEA National Certificate in Science (Aquaculture).
 Bryan Deegan carried out all elements of this draft Ecological Impact Assessment (EcIA).
-However, Hugh Delaney (ornithologist) is currently carrying out wintering bird assessments for the proposed development area and the results of the surveys will be included in due course.
-Final EcIA impact determination is pending these data.
+However, Hugh Delaney (ornithologist) has carried out a Wintering Bird Assessment.
+Hugh Delaney is a freelance ecologist (Birds primarily) with an experienced background in bird surveying on numerous sites with ecological consultancies over 10+ years.
+Hugh, a lifelong birder, is local to the Dun Laoghaire-Rathdown area in Dublin and is especially familiar with the bird life and its ecology in the environs going back over 30 years.
+He has carried out numerous ornithological surveys for Dun Laoghaire Rathdown County Council.